thedannyguy/stock-market-prediction-Swiss-National-Index-/README.md

 This repository is written in Python and the following Python packages are required: numpy, pandas, investpy, yfinance, pandas_datareader, pandas_ta, sklearn.ensemble, sklearn.feature_selection, matplotlib.pyplot, scipy and sklearn.preprocessing

 # File description
-Project 1 notebook.ipynb : notebook containing all the codes for this project
+Udacity Project Workbook 1.ipynb : notebook containing all the codes for this project

 all_fundamental indicators.csv : csv file containing all the fundamental variables